Enigma-52/Login-API/README.md

 - Users can login through the `/api/login`.
 - Users can logout through the `/api/logout`.
-- Inactivity timer of 2 minutes after Login
+- Inactivity timer of 2 minutes starts after Login

 ## Directory Structure